mouhanadeem/Software-Engineering-Projects/README.md

 Decryption:

-In first three semesters I got a good command on programming as most of the courses were on Java and project management.

 Movie World Management System

 Third semester was started with heterogeneous programming knowledge i.e. advanced java and .NET.
 The purpose of this project was to develop a system by which customers are able to stream movies and book tickets for a specific cinema online.
 Movie World System (MWS) is a desktop application created for streaming movies, viewing their description and relevant information including trailers, plus it provides the customer with a service to buy a ticket for movies.